 Project Manager, Designer

-Meghan has been managing F&W’s many-varied multi-faceted exhibition projects for more than seven years.
-She leads communications and supports many steps of each project, including research, concept and content development, and design.
+Meghan has been managing F&W’s multi-faceted exhibition projects for more than eight years.
+She leads client communications, manages contracts and budgets, and supports many steps of each project, including research, concept and content development, and design.
 She has degrees in Business and Anthropology and has lifelong passions for design and being in the great outdoors.

 Joey styles himself a creative solutions engineer and a dutiful servant to the arts.
 He is a curious student of any new practice, technique, or tool.
 He is skilled in a broad range of mediums and trades with particular affinities for hammers and cameras.
 And he believes that with a pervasive creative network of colleagues, a ravenous craving for new challenges, and an unrelenting assault of vocabulary words, his teams can propose real solutions to virtually any problem.